Being authentic means different things to different people. This post is entirely about my views about me being authentic, nothing more.

 Nevertheless, I don’t intend to dye my hair so that I may perpetually be a brunette until I am six feet under.
 Neither will I resort to Botox or any such artifice.

 It is a fact; I AM a middle-aged woman.
 A truth which cannot be altered by a bottle of dye.
 I am proud to be middle-aged.
 I have earned those years, and I am grateful for them.
 Oh, how I am thankful indeed.

 I am happy to say I have found an amazing tribe of women—young and old—who feels the same way and who inspire me daily with their authentic beauty.

 While I can’t say I danced a jig at the appearance of aging on my physique neither did I sing a dirge.

-Even during that time, I preferred to wear light makeup (and none on my days off).
+Even during that time, I preferred to wear light makeup and none at all on my days off.
 Nevertheless, I gratefully* complied with the rules of the job.
 I did wear the bright lipsticks which were provided for me.